 When we stop to listen and watch for God’s reply, prayer becomes an avenue for God to show us just how faithful He is–to remind us that He is there.

-True, answers don’t always come quickly–there are many things in my life I’ve prayed for that haven’t happened right away or in the way I expected–but each time we offer a piece of our heart, our life, our hurt to the Lord is an opportunity for Him to show up and show off.
+True, answers don’t always come that quickly.
+There are many things in my life I’ve prayed for that haven’t happened right away or in the way I expected.
+But each time we offer a piece of our heart, our life, our hurt to the Lord it is an opportunity for Him to show up and show off.

 When we come before the Lord in prayer and intentionally seek Him, He makes Himself known to us.
 He reminds us that He sees and knows and cares and loves and that He is present even on our hardest of days.